-- (i) Submission of Appeal by A Party.
-Within seven (7) calendar days of the delivery of the notice of the decision of responsibility and/or sanction, either Party may appeal by submitting to the Director of Equal Opportunity a letter stating an appeal solely on the basis of one or both of the following grounds: - (1) Procedural Error.
+- (1) Procedural Error.
 The Investigator(s), Determination Official(s), the Director of Equal Opportunity, or the Sanctioning Official failed to follow the Procedure in a manner that materially prejudiced the Party requesting review.
 An appeal under this ground must set forth the section of the Procedure that the Investigator(s), the Determination Official(s), the Director of Equal Opportunity or the Sanctioning Official failed to follow and an explanation of the material prejudice resulting from such error(s); or - (2) Newly discovered material information that was not known to the Party requesting review and not available to the Investigator(s), the Determination Official(s), and/or the Sanctioning Official and which likely would have changed the finding of responsibility or the sanction imposed had it been available.

-The Party submitting the appeal must attach all materials that he, she or they wishes to have considered in the appeal process which support the appeal ground(s) set forth above.
+The Party submitting the appeal must attach all materials that he, she or they wish to have considered in the appeal process which support the appeal ground(s) set forth above.
 Appeals are only permitted on the two grounds described above, and appeals that do not meet those criteria or made on any other basis are not required to be considered by the Appellate Officer(s).
 Mere disagreement with the determination(s) of responsibility or sanction(s) is not sufficient grounds for appeal.

 - Opportunity of the Other Party to Review the Appeal.
 The Director of Equal Opportunity will provide an opportunity to review the appeal submitted by one Party to the other Party.
 This review will take place at a location and in a manner determined by the College.
-The other Party may submit materials that he, she, or they wishes to have considered in the appeal process within seven (7) calendar days of receipt of the appeal, but is not required to do so.
+The other Party may submit materials that he, she, or they wish to have considered in the appeal process within seven (7) calendar days of receipt of the appeal, but is not required to do so.
 A Party's decision not to respond to an appeal shall not be considered evidence of agreement with the filed appeal. - (iii) Page Limit.
-The appeal and appeal materials submitted by a Party may not exceed ten (10) double spaced pages (12-point font with one inch margins) unless a higher page limit is otherwise determined to be necessary and appropriate in the sole discretion of the Director of Equal Opportunity.

-Appointment of Appellate Officer(s).
-In the instance of an appeal under this (iv) Section VII.8(a), the Director of Equal Opportunity will appoint one or more Appellate Officer(s) (the "Appellate Officer(s)") from a previously established pool of College employees who have received training on cases under this policy and appeals.
+The appeal and appeal materials submitted by a Party may not exceed ten (10) double spaced pages (12-point font with one inch margins) unless a higher page limit is otherwise determined to be necessary and appropriate in the sole discretion of the Director of Equal Opportunity. - (iv) Appointment of Appellate Officer(s).
+In the instance of an appeal under this Section VII.8(a), the Director of Equal Opportunity will appoint one or more Appellate Officer(s) (the "Appellate Officer(s)") from a previously established pool of College employees who have received training on cases under this policy and appeals.
 In any case involving a Teaching Faculty Member, there will be a three-member Appellate Officer panel, including at least one tenured faculty member (selected by the Director of Equal Opportunity in consultation with the chair of the Committee on Faculty Affairs).
 The Director of Equal Opportunity will provide the Parties with the names of the assigned Appellate Officer(s) for their case.
 As soon as possible, but no later than three (3) calendar days after delivery of the identity of the assigned Appellate Officer(s), the Parties should inform the Director of Equal Opportunity in writing of any conflicts of interest in regard to the assigned Appellate Officer(s).
 The Director of Equal Opportunity will consider the nature of the conflict and determine if different individual(s) should be assigned as the Appellate Officer(s).
 The Director of Equal Opportunity may consult with other College personnel to discuss any conflicts of interest.
 The Director of Equal Opportunity's decision regarding any conflicts is final.